 Let's be honest, there's never really a bad time to go to the Seychelles.
 This luxurious archipelago is beautiful at all times of the year.
 The average temperature is 27 degrees Celsius.
 And even during rainy season, the heavy bursts will give way to sunshine at some point.
 No wonder they call this area paradise.

-That said, if you're looking for optimal weather that won't leave you sticking to your lawn chair, steer clear of the months of December through April.
+If you're looking for optimal weather that won't leave you sticking to your lawn chair, though, steer clear of the months of December through April.
 They're hot enough to cause you to sweat into your coconut water.
 Plus, they welcome the largest amount of tropical rainfall, especially during January.
 Even November can experience an extreme amount of heat and humidity due to the northwesterly winds from the monsoons.

 Weather in the Seychelles

 As we've stated multiple times, the weather in the Seychelles is the stuff of dreams.
 That and the incredibly pristine, gorgeous, and unique landscapes make it a bucket-list-worthy vacation.
 If you're looking for a place to visit with impeccable weather, you'll find it in the Seychelles.

 This area lies outside of the cyclonic zone, meaning you won't have to worry about cyclones here.
 Plus, with an average temperature hovering around 27 degrees, it's hard to beat the heat!

 Speaking of heat, the humidity that happens during the months of November to April (during the hot, rainy season) can be a bit much to take at times.
 You can blame the northwesterly monsoons for that.

 The months of May through September are more bearable in terms of temperature, and they lack the humidity found at other times.
 The southeasterly monsoon winds are responsible for the dry, strong winds, and slightly rougher seas that can be found during these months.
 If you're hoping for great surf, you'll find it between May and September.
 Surf's up, dude!